Regional Effort to Address Homelessness

 The management and operational plan for the Navigation Centers will specify certain requirements to ensure local control for providing safe and secure housing as well as providing comprehensive programs and services.
-The Placentia Navigation Center, operated by People Assisting the Homeless (PATH), is a referral-only based facilities with managed and controlled access in and out.
-The proposed Navigation Centers will work not only to house the homeless, but to provide health resources, job and social skills, and opportunities to reunite with friends and family, with the goal of integrating North Orange County’s homeless to become productive members of society while decreasing the number of homeless in public areas.
+The Placentia Navigation Center, operated by People Assisting the Homeless (PATH), is a referral-only based facilities with managed and controlled access in and out via transportation only.
+The proposed Navigation Centers will work not only to house the homeless, but to provide health resources, job and social skills, and opportunities to reunite with family and friends, with the goal of integrating North Orange County’s homeless to become productive members of society while decreasing the number of homeless in public areas.